onurjuzelle/Data-Analysis/README.md

 # Data-Analysis

-### Investigating the relation between DemocracyIndex and DrugUse using R by making detailed analysis
+### Investigating the relation between DemocracyIndex and DrugUse by making statistical analysis

 ## Data Sources